-Negotiating with the Private Equity Buyer: Suggestions for the Continuing Management of the Selling BusinessAdded by Hawley Troxell in Articles & Publications, Business Law on March 31, 2014
+Negotiating with the Private Equity Buyer: Suggestions for the Continuing Management of the Selling BusinessAdded by Hawley Troxell in Articles & Blogs, Business Law on March 31, 2014

 A common exit strategy for business owners is to sell to private equity (PE).
 Last month we provided suggestions for business owners when negotiating a sale to PE.
 This month we examine a sale to PE from the perspective of owners who remain with the business as employees and continue to manage the business after the sale.
 The continuity of management is usually an essential part of the PE’s purchase.
 Owner-managers who understand PE will be better positioned to negotiate more favorable terms in the acquisition agreement, and to adjust their management style to succeed in the PE environment.